sergey-brutsky/mi-home/README.md

 Here is instruction --> https://www.domoticz.com/wiki/Xiaomi_Gateway_(Aqara)

-*Warning: Mi Home Gateway uses udp multicast for messages handling.
+**Warning**: Mi Home Gateway uses udp multicast for messages handling.
 So your app **must** be hosted in the same LAN as your gateway or you have to use multicast routers like [udproxy](https://github.com/pcherenkov/udpxy) or [igmpproxy](https://github.com/pali/igmpproxy) or [vpn briding](https://forums.openvpn.net/viewtopic.php?t=21509)

-## Getting started

-You need to know sid of all you smart devices.

-Check example bellow how to get all devices and know their sids.

 ## Usage examples